svenpohl/sp-cellbots/docs/install.md

 - **clustersim** (Simulation/Frontend)

 Each component has its own dependencies.
-Please run `npm install` separately in each folder:
+Please run 'npm install' separately in each folder:

 ```sh
 cd botcontroller